 An examination of the social currents of American thought and culture, emphasizing ideas and concepts that have influenced the development and growth of American institutions and values from the colonial era to the present.
-General themes include family values, husband-wife relations, and class conflicts.
-Instructor's permission.
-Offered alternate years.
+General themes include gender values, race relations, and class conflicts.
+Prerequisites: EN 202 or instructor's permission.
+Offered: Alternate years.

 HS 333.
-U. S. Foreign Policy (3)
+US Foreign Policy (3)

 An in-depth examination of the factors influencing the U.S. as a participant in the international system, especially from the end of World War II to the present.
 Topics include U.S. foreign policy and ideology, domestic politics and interest groups, public opinion and the media, and historical events considered chronologically.
 (See PS 333).
-Offered alternate years.
+Offered: Alternate years.